Humanoids from the Deep

 Humanoids from the Deep (released as Monster in Europe and Japan) is a 1980 American science fiction horror film starring Doug McClure, Ann Turkel, and Vic Morrow.
 Roger Corman served as the film's uncredited executive producer, and his company, New World Pictures, distributed it.
 Humanoids from the Deep was directed by Barbara Peeters and an uncredited Jimmy T. Murakami.

+It was the last feature film directed by Peeters.